Emmanuel-Melon/learning-llms-from-scratch/README.md

 ## Retrieve, Extract, Transform, and Generate (RAG)

-RAG is just an architectural pattern for building AI applications and services; RAG allows us to retrieve, extract, transform, and generate (RAG) content.
+RAG is just an architectural pattern for building AI applications and services; RAG allows us to retrieve, extract, transform, and generate content.